prabhatdbg21/TA-AC-BACKEND-mongodb-basics-TMaaaa/block-BMaaad/index.md

 Write command to

-- List collections from a database.
+- List collections from a database.   // show dbs
-- create a new collection in your country database which you created recently.
+- create a new collection in your country database which you created recently.    // db.createCollection('delhi')

 Write code to:-

-- crate a database named `weather`
+- crate a database named `weather` //
 - create a capped collection named `temperature` with maximum of 3 documents and try inserting more than 3 to see the result.
 - create a simple collection named `humidity`
 - check whether `temperature` collection is capped or not ?